Surf-NeRF: Surface Regularised Neural Radiance Fields: Results

 \subsection{Shiny Objects Dataset}

-Table~\ref{tab:blender_geom} summarises results on the Shiny Objects dataset, comparing both visual fidelity by peak-signal-to-noise ratio (PSNR) in decibels (dB) and structural similarity scores (SSIM), and geometric fidelity by mean angular error (MAE) of the density derived normals in degrees and root mean squared error (RMSE) of the disparity in inverse units.
-We compare across positionally encoded baselines based on MipNeRF360~\cite{barron2022mipnerf360}, denoted as ``PE-based'' and ``grid-based'' implementations based on ZipNeRF~\cite{Barron_2023_ICCV}.
-We also compare against a variant of MipNeRF which includes a diffuse colour channel, denoted as ``MipNeRF+Diff''.
-We train the positionally encoded implementations using V2-8 TPUs, and the grid-based methods on four NVIDIA V100 32GB GPUs.
-Per scene results are included in the supplementary materials.
+Table~\ref{tab:blender_geom} summarises results on the Shiny Objects dataset.
+We compare visual fidelity by peak-signal-to-noise ratio (PSNR) in decibels (dB) and structural similarity scores (SSIM), and geometric fidelity by mean angular error (MAE) of surface normals in degrees and root mean squared error (RMSE) of the disparity in inverse units.
+We compare across positionally encoded methods (PE) based on MipNeRF360~\cite{barron2022mip} and ``grid-based'' methods (Grid) based on ZipNeRF~\cite{Barron_2023_ICCV}.
+This includes baselines: MipNeRF with a diffuse channel (MipNeRF+Diff), and lattice and cubic grid based ZipNeRF with reflection parameterisation (Zip+Ref-NeRF).
+We train the PE implementations using V2-8 TPUs, and the Grid methods on four NVIDIA V100 32GB GPUs.
+Scene results are included in the supplementary materials.

-Across both the positional encoding based and hash based networks we see comparable performance to Ref-NeRF in visual fidelity, demonstrating our ability to maintain visual fidelity whilst encouraging a more geometrically accurate representation.
+Across both the positional encoding based and hash based networks we see comparable performance to Ref-NeRF in visual fidelity, demonstrating our ability to maintain visual fidelity and encourage a more geometrically accurate representation.
 In the positionally encoded approaches we see a 14.4\% improvement to normal accuracy, with notable improvements around regions of high specularity.
-We also see a 9.2\% improvement to normals for the grid based implementation.
+Surf-NeRF attains a 27.9\% improvement to normals for the grid based implementation.
 Given the discretisation of the grid-based approaches, we see comparatively higher disparity errors across the dataset but improved normals from the interpolation of encodings.
-Our approach realises a 6.7\% improvement in disparity versus Zip+Ref-NeRF.

-In Figure~\ref{fig:grid_based_improvements} we demonstrate that the proposed regularisation is able to correct for warping of geometry and improve its consistency on the car scene, whilst also correctly separating the Lambertian racing stripes.
-Similarly, on the toaster dataset we successfully separate the Lambertian toast whilst retaining its reflection and improving geometry around specular materials with high curvature.
+In Figure~\ref{fig:geometry_improvements} we demonstrate that the proposed regularisation is able to substantially improve surface normals and the surface consistency.
+This also separates the Lambertian scene content, including the racing stripes as in \ref{fig:appearance_improvements}.
+Similarly, on the toaster scene we successfully separate the Lambertian toast and retain its reflection in the specular term.